ranranrunforit/ranranrunforit.github.io/_pages/cv.md

 Education
 ======
+* MCS in Data Science, University of Illinois Urbana-Champaign, 2025 (expected)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BCS in Computer Science with Co-operative Education program, Dalhousie University, 2018
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+  * Specialization of Data Science
+  * Specialization of Artificial Intelligence and Intelligent Systems

 Work experience
 ======